Smoothness of compact horizons: Smoothness of compact Cauchy horizons

-Let $K$ be the tangent vector field of the generators of $\widehat{\mathscr H}$, scaled to an affine parametrization.
+Let $K$ be a tangent vector field of the generators of $\widehat{\mathscr H}$.
 Since $\widehat{\mathscr H}$ is smooth, its null mean curvature $\theta$ with respect to $K$ is a smooth function and its sign agrees with that of the Alexandrov null mean curvature $\theta\Al$.
 We saw previously that $\theta\Al = 0$ almost everywhere, so by continuity $\theta = 0$ everywhere.
 Let $b$ denote the null Weingarten map with respect to $K$, and let $S = b - \frac{\theta}{n-2}$.
 Since $S$ is self-adjoint, $\tr(S^2) \geq 0$.
 Since $\theta = 0$ and $\Ric(K, K) \geq 0$ everywhere, equation \eqref{Raychaudhuri equation} tells us that $\tr(S^2) = 0$.
 Since $S$ is self-adjoint this implies that $S = 0$.
-Hence $b = 0$ everywhere, so that $\widehat{\mathscr H}$ has vanishing null second fundamental form. \autoref{Vanishing null second fundamental form implies totally geodesic hypersurface} then implies that $\widehat{\mathscr H}$ is totally geodesic, completing the proof. \end{proof} \end{thm} The following corollary is immediate. \begin{cor} Let $M$ be a spacetime satisfying the null energy condition.
-Let $S \subset M$ be an achronal set with $\edge(S) = \emptyset$.
+Hence $b = 0$ everywhere, so that $\widehat{\mathscr H}$ has everywhere zero null second fundamental form. \autoref{Vanishing null second fundamental form implies totally geodesic hypersurface} then implies that $\widehat{\mathscr H}$ is totally geodesic, completing the proof. \end{proof} \end{thm} The following corollary is immediate. \begin{cor} Let $M$ be a spacetime satisfying the null energy condition.
+Let $S \subset M$ be an acausal set with $\edge(S) = \emptyset$.
 Suppose that $H^+(S)$ is compact.
-Then $H^+(S)$ is a smooth totally geodesic null hypersurface. \begin{proof} Let $\widehat{\mathscr H} = H^+(S)$ and apply \autoref{Compact horizons are smooth}. \end{proof} \end{cor}
+Then $H^+(S)$ is a smooth, totally geodesic, null hypersurface.
+If moreover the metric is analytic then $H^+(S)$ is an analytic hypersurface. \begin{proof} Let $\widehat{\mathscr H} = H^+(S)$ and apply \autoref{Compact horizons are smooth}. \end{proof} \end{cor}